-Business Confidence in New Zealand is expected to be -36.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Confidence in New Zealand to stand at -32.00 in 12 months time.
-In the long-term, the New Zealand Business Confidence is projected to trend around 15.00 percent in 2020, according to our econometric models.
+Business Confidence in New Zealand is expected to be -59.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Business Confidence is projected to trend around 7.00 percent in 2023, according to our econometric models.